 The tilt of the Waterpocket Fold dies out at Thousand Lake Mountain near the northwestern boundary of the park.
 Rock layers in Cathedral Valley have a gentle inclination of three to five degrees to the east and appear nearly horizontal.

 Deep erosion has carved Cathedral Valley's free-standing monoliths, or temples, out of the soft reddish-orange Entrada Sandstone, which was originally deposited as sandy mud on a tidal flat.
 Some of the cathedrals are capped by thin, hard beds of a greenish gray marine sandstone, the Curtis Formation.

 The scenery of the Entrada Sandstone temples of Cathedral Valley is complemented by evidence of other geologic processes at work.
-The flowing and disolving of gypsum, a soluable mineral from the underlying Carmel Formation, created Glass Mountain and the Gypsum Sinkhole.
+The flowing and dissolving of gypsum, a soluble mineral from the underlying Carmel Formation, created Glass Mountain and the Gypsum Sinkhole.
 Glass Mountain is an exposed plug of gypsum.
 The Gypsum Sinkhole formed when a gypsum deposit dissolved.
 Dikes and sills, which are thin bodies of igneous rock and small volcanic plugs, are found in Upper Cathedral Valley.
 These features formed during volcanic activity three to six million years ago.
 For more on the geology of Cathedral Valley, see the main Cathedral Valley page.